Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion: Linear study

-which can be shown to coincide with the classical direct computation of the analytically continued dispersion relation from the linearized Vlasov equation; a root of $\Lambda(0,\lambda)=0$ with ${\rm Re}(\lambda)>0$ is an eigenvalue of the linearized Vlasov operator, whereas a root with ${\rm Re}(\lambda)<0$ is a Landau pole, or a "resonance".
-Hence, the roots of $\Lambda(\gamma,\lambda)=0$, which are always true eigenvalues of the linearized Vlasov-Fokker-Planck operator when $\gamma >0$, approach the eigenvalues and Landau poles of the linearized Vlasov operator when $\gamma \to 0^+$.
-This can be seen as a kind of "stochastic stability" for the resonances of the linearized Vlasov operator, a phenomenon studied in other contexts: in fluid dynamics \cite{Balmforth99}, for Pollicott-Ruelle resonances \cite{Dyatlov15,Drouot16}, or for a Schr\"odinger operator \cite{Zworski16}.
+{\bf Remark:} This can be seen as a kind of "stochastic stability" for the resonances of the linearized Vlasov operator, a phenomenon studied in other contexts: in fluid dynamics \cite{Balmforth99}, for Pollicott-Ruelle resonances \cite{Dyatlov15,Drouot16}, or for a Schr\"odinger operator \cite{Zworski16}.